lxs602/Chinese-Mandarin-Dictionaries/README.md

 Example: 𫜷|2b737, missing from the font on the left, and displayed only by the SVG picture on the right.
 ![image](https://user-images.githubusercontent.com/44102215/152025899-051f078c-9367-4626-bc31-2d5e00da3c7a.png)

+Acknowledgements 鳴謝 / 鸣谢<br>
+Unicode code point to character look-up performed using: https://r12a.github.io/app-conversion/<br><br>

 <br><b>Licences 許可證 / 许可证</b>
-<br>Unihan: <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E7%B5%B1%E4%B8%80%E6%BC%A2%E5%AD%97%E5%85%B8%20Unihan%20character%20dictionary/License.html>Unicode licence<a/>.
+<br>Unihan:<br><a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E7%B5%B1%E4%B8%80%E6%BC%A2%E5%AD%97%E5%85%B8%20Unihan%20character%20dictionary/License.html>Unicode licence<a/>.
 Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the U.S. and other countries.
-# For documentation, see http://www.unicode.org/reports/tr38/ or definition: Documentation / 文档
-<br>Glyphwiki: <a href=http://en.glyphwiki.org/wiki/GlyphWiki:License>freely available</a><br><br>
+<br><br>Glyphwiki:<br> <a href=http://en.glyphwiki.org/wiki/GlyphWiki:License>freely available</a><br><br>
-Unicode code point to character look-up performed using: https://r12a.github.io/app-conversion/<br><br>

 # CJKVI Decomposition
 <b>About 說明 / 说明</b><br>

 Shows the decomposition of characters into their constituent parts, e.g. '亭' as '⿱⿳亠口冖丁', or '乷' as '⿱沙乙'.
 As graphical breakdowns, these do not indicate how the character was first formed.

 For further information, see the <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/README.md>readme</a>.

-Acknowledgements 鳴謝 / 鸣谢
+Acknowledgements 鳴謝 / 鸣谢<br>
 Based on sequences by the <a href=www.chise.org>CHISE</a> project, hosted at <a href=https://github.com/cjkvi/cjkvi-ids>cjkvi-ids</a> as part of the <a href=http://kanji-database.sourceforge.net>Kanji Database</a>.
 This dictionary uses data modified to remove as many entity references as possible, at <a href=https://github.com/Transfusion/cjkvi-ids-unicode>cjkvi-ids-unicode</a>, by Transfusion.

 <br><b>Licences 許可證 / 许可证</b>